BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 * Start LM Studio and load a model.

 ## Choosing a Prompt Format
 The LLM within LM Studio works best with an appropriate "prompt format."
-In the ```Settings Tab```, choose the prompt format from the pulldown menu or enter one manually.
+In the ```Settings Tab``` in my program, choose the prompt format from the pulldown menu or enter one manually.
 In order for prompt formatting to work, however, you must disable the "automatic prompt formatting" setting in the "Server" portion of LM Studio.
-  > You don't need to do this if you're using ```LM Studio v0.2.9``` or earlier.
+  > You do not need to do this if you're using ```LM Studio v0.2.9``` or earlier.
-Morever, in ```LM Studio v0.2.10``` specifically, there is a bug preventing LM Studio from respecting the prompt format you choose in this program.
+Morever, there is a bug specific to ```LM Studio v0.2.10``` preventing LM Studio from respecting the prompt format you choose.
 However, you can fix this by going to the Server settings (far right side) and:
 * ⚠️ Delete any/all text within the ```User Message Prefix``` box; and
 * ⚠️ Delete any/all text within the ```User Message Suffix``` box.

 ## Start the LM Studio Server
-* In the Served tab,  click ```Start Server.```
+* In the Server tab,  click ```Start Server.```

 ## Search Database
 * Type (or speak) your question and click ```Submit Questions.```

 ## Test Chunks
-* If you wish to test the quality of the chunk settings check the ```Chunks Only``` checkbox.
-This program will not connect to LM Studio and instead simply provide you with the chunks it extracts from the vector database.
-LM Studio will not be connected to and you'll simply receive the relevant contexts from the vector database.
+* If you wish to test the quality of the chunk settings, check the ```Chunks Only``` checkbox.
+This means the program will not connect to LM Studio and will instead simply provide you with the chunks retrieved from the vector database.

 ## Text to Voice
-* This program uses Bark models to convert the response from LM Studio to audio.
+* This program uses "Bark" models to convert the response from LM Studio into audio.
 You must wait until the ENTIRE response is received, however, before clicking the ```Bark Response``` button.

 ## Voice to Text
 * Both the voice recorder and audio file transcriber use the ```faster-whisper``` library, and GPU acceleration is as follows: